flutter/website/src/content/ai-toolkit/feature-integration.md

 void _clearHistory() => _provider.history = [];
 ```

-The ability to access a provider’s history is also useful
+The ability to access a provider's history is also useful
 when it comes to recreating a provider while maintaining the history:

 ```dart